emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/survival-analysis.md

 ### Time to Treatment Failure

 **Time to treatment failure (TTF)** is defined as the time from **randomization to treatment discontinuation for any reason**, including disease progression, treatment toxicity, patient preference, or death.
 From a regulatory point of view, TTF is generally not accepted as a valid endpoint.
 TTF is a composite endpoint influenced by factors unrelated to efficacy.
 Discontinuation may be a result of toxicity, patient preference, or a physician's reluctance to continue therapy.
 These factors are not a direct assessment of the effectiveness of a drug.

+### Duration of Response

+**Duration of response (DoR)** is usually measured as the time from documentation of tumor response to disease progression or death.
+Patients whose first documented response assessment is disease progression will be exluded from the DoR analysis.

+It can be assessed in single-arm trials, requires a smaller population and can be assessed earlier (compared to survival trials) and its effect is attributable directly to the drug, not the natural history of the disease.
+However, is not a comprehensive measure of drug activity.

 ## Understanding the Basis of Survival Analysis